TOAST-DOCS/Gamebase/zh/aos-ui.md

-## Game > Gamebase > Android SDK使用指南 > UI
+## Game > Gamebase > Android Developer's Guide > UI

 ## ImageNotice

-通过在控制台中注册图片，向用户推送图片通知。
+You can pop up a notice to users after registering an image to the console.

 ![ImageNotice Example](https://static.toastoven.net/prod_gamebase/DevelopersGuide/imageNotice-guide-002.png)

 ### Show ImageNotices

-将图片通知显示在页面上。
+Show the image notice on the screen.

-#### Required参数
+#### Required parameter
-* Activity : 为显示图片通知的活动。
+* Activity: An activity where the image notice is exposed.

-#### Optional参数
+#### Optional parameter
-* ImageNoticeConfiguration : 使用ImageNoticeConfiguration可更改图片通知的布局。
+* ImageNoticeConfiguration: Can change the image notice settings.
-* GamebaseCallback : 关闭图片通知时通过回调通知用户。
+* GamebaseCallback: Informs the user with callback when the entire image notice is terminated.
-* GamebaseDataCallback : 点击图片时, 将设置在控制台的payload作为回调通知。
+* GamebaseDataCallback: Informs the payload which is registered in the console as callback.

 **API**